dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/programming-with-gmail/gmail-utility-features/_index.md

 |![todo:image_alt_text](gmail-utility-features_7.png)|
 | :- |

 ## **Helper Classes**

-Following helper classes are required to run the code examples in this section.
+Following helper classes is required to run the code examples in this section.
 These classes `GoogleOAuthHelper` and `GoogleUser` are just for simplification of demonstration.
 The methods in these classes use non-public structure of web-pages that may change any time.

 ### **GoogleOAuthHelper Class**

 The following code snippet shows you how to implement `GoogleOAuthHelper` class.

 ```csharp